EDUCBA

 Concatenating two or more strings with Line Breaks

-More often, you use separator/delimiter like a comma(,), space, forward/backward slashes (when you’ve to concatenate dates), an asterisk(“*”), etc. to concatenate two or more strings.
-However, what if you have address details such as Street, City, and Postal Code in different columns and you wanted to concatenate the same with line breaks so that the output should look like :
+More often, you use a separator/delimiter like a comma(,), space, forward/backward slashes (when you’ve to concatenate dates), an asterisk(“*”), etc., to connect two or more strings.
+However, what if you have address details such as Street, City, and Postal Code in different columns, and you wanted to concatenate the same with line breaks so that the output should look like this:

 Line Breakups

-We can’t add a line break as a simple delimiter(like a comma, space etc.) in the excel formula of CONCATENATE().
-Therefore, we need to use special function CHAR() to provide ASCII code of line break (ASCII code is a code which represents English letters with each letter assigned a unique number between 0 to 127.
-For line break, the ASCII code is 10).
+We can’t add a line break as a simple delimiter(like a comma, space, etc.) in the CONCATENATE () Excel formula.
+Therefore, we need to use special function CHAR() to provide ASCII code for line breaks (ASCII code represents English letters, with each letter assigned a unique number between 0 to 127.
+For line breaks, the ASCII code is 10).
 Please note that these codes are compatible with the Windows system.

 Let’s have a look at an example: